Should a solar carport be your next home upgrade?

 If you’re looking to install solar panels on an existing carport, our Energy Advisors will help you understand its solar potential and compare quotes to find the best option for your specific energy needs.

 For some handy homeowners, smaller off-grid systems (rather than systems that power your entire home) are a challenging, but rewarding option.
-If you’re up for that challenge and interested in constructing a small solar carport yourself, you can explore DIY solar installation.
+If you’re up for that challenge and interested in constructing a small solar carport yourself, you can explore DIY solar installations.

 Are solar carports worth it?